-Stacked stone veneer projects has proven time and again to be a homeowner’s dream—with the look and feel of real stone, but a lighter weight that makes stacked stone veneer projects easy to complete, even for those with little masonry experience.
-A stacked stone veneer project is perfect for a money-conscious person looking to renovate their home, because a contractor is unnecessary.
-Stacked stone veneer can be used as sleek siding on homes and walls, and stacked stone veneer also works well indoors.
-Whatever the need, stacked stone veneer is an excellent alternative to real stone that tends to be heavy and uneven.
+Stacked stone veneer projects has proven time and again to be a homeowner’s dream—with the look and feel of real stone, but a lighter weight that makes veneer projects easy to complete, even for those with little masonry experience.
+A stone veneer project is perfect for a money-conscious person looking to renovate their home, because a contractor is unnecessary.
+Stacked stone veneer can be used as sleek siding on homes and walls, and stone veneer also works well indoors.
+Whatever the need, veneer is an excellent alternative to real stone that tends to be heavy and uneven.

 Stacked Stone Veneer: 4 Project Ideas

 People are finding that stacked stone veneer can really add attitude and visual stimulation to nearly any room in the home.
 It can be used for a number of things outside of room transformation, and it is easy to install on nearly any surface.

 You can use veneer to tie in a section of your ordinary wall around your fireplace to match your hearth.
 You will see this used in many modern homes to give a visual appearance of the fireplace dominating the room, while leaving visual space untouched.